Emma Sachse: Life

 Emma Claus was born in Göttingen, the sixth of her parents' nine recorded children.
 Her father was an unskilled rural labourer and the family was poor.
 The family atmosphere in which she grew up was strongly Christian, and she herself excelled during her six years at junior school, but it was not financially possible for her to progress to secondary school.
-On leaving school she worked for neighbouring families as a child carer and helped with her own family's "home work" which involved boxing up and weighing packets of washing powder for the local soap factory.
+On leaving school she worked for neighbouring families as a child care giver and helped with her own family's "home work" which involved boxing up and weighing packets of washing powder for the local soap factory.
 When she was 15 she moved to Leipzig and entered domestic service, developing an acute awareness of the great disparity between the life opportunities of the poor and those of the ruling classes.

 In 1905 she met her future husband, a print worker from Altenburg.
 He introduced her to the burgeoning labour movement.
-Emma Claus married in 1909: in 1913 the Sachse family relocated to Altenburg as a result of her husband accepting a job with the Altenburger Volkszeitung newspaper.
+Emma Claus married in 1909 and took the name Emma Sachse: in 1913 the Sachse family relocated to Altenburg as a result of her husband accepting a job with the Altenburger Volkszeitung newspaper.
 While living as a housewife and young mother she was able to progress her political education through careful reading of the Leipziger Volkszeitung, a socialist daily paper, and of the women's magazine Die Gleichheit ("Equality"), and became increasingly committed to socialist politics and the extension of women's rights, trusted by SPD party comrades in Saxe-Altenburg, at that stage still a relatively autonomous territory within Germany.

-In 1914 she herself joined the Social Democratic Party.
+In 1914 she joined the Social Democratic Party.
 Her husband had already become a member two years earlier.
 By the time the war ended, in 1918, Emma Sachse had acquired Thuringian citizenship, and shortly afterwards she attended an SPD national women's conference in Kassel, as a delegate representing the socialist women of East Thuringia.
 This was the start of an involvement in the SPD at a national level which lasted till 1933.
 She sat on various party committees, participated in party conferences, and served between 1927 and 1933 on the party's national executive committee.